neryaRez/CatCloud-ServerLess-App/README.md

 The main deployment path is GitHub Actions.

-For local testing only:
+For local testing only, a convenience script is provided:

 ```bash
 chmod +x optional/deploy_local.sh
 ./optional/deploy_local.sh
 ```

-This deploys the same CDK stack from a local machine using local AWS CLI credentials.
+This script deploys the same CDK stack from a local machine using local AWS CLI credentials.

 It is not the primary CI/CD deployment method.